 In the center of the island there are several very good and highly recommended restaurants:

 - Casa de Santa Maria in Betancuria, recommended in the Michelin guide.
 It only opens at noon and closes on Sundays.

 - Don Antonio near Betancuria: a beatiful restaurant with local food from Fuerteventura.

 - Sunset Café in Ajuy.
 A nice plan for that special time of day, watching the sun go into the sea with a special beer or coffee that they make here.
-It also includes an art gallery and a collection of photos where you can contemplate the best sunsets that have been seen from there (in some photos you can even see Gran Canaria and the Teide volcano!).
-Only opens in weekdays
+It also includes an art gallery and a collection of photos where you can contemplate the best sunsets that have been seen from there (in some photos you can even see Gran Canaria and the Teide volcano in Tenerife!).
+Only opens on weekdays

 - Casa Luis (bar tiscamanita) in Tiscamanita: a family restaurant with the best papas con mojo on the island and meats (homemade chips look incredibly good).
 Closed on Sundays.